 “Homemade rock ‘n’ roll with a dose of rattlesnake venom and gospel-drenched howling.” - All Things Considered

+“Tarbox’s songs are simple and direct.
+“Sparecity” isn’t a word but, if it were, it would describe Tarbox’s spare sound perfectly.
 Imagine trying to build a bridge to eternity out of found objects and pure humanity.
 That’s the spirit of this music: aspiring and idiosyncratic, with room to spare for heartbreak.
-Tarbox plays a mean guitar, and he knows how to conjure.
-His spiky backwoods sound appeals to lovers and gamblers wherever he may roam.
+Tarbox plays a mean guitar, and he knows how to conjure.”

 HOW IT ALL STARTED